Here are the best REITs for 2025, because they’re not all created equal!

 What do REITs do?

 REITs typically own income-producing real estate.
-REITs listed on the ASX typically own five types of properties: offices, industrial, retail, social infrastructure and residential properties.
+REITs listed on the ASX typically own one of five types of properties:

 REITs typically hold their investments for the long term while collecting rent, but they can sell them if necessary to generate cash for operations or meet shareholder demand.